hunter-college-ossd-spr-2020/firefox-addon-activity/team_6.md

 4. Is the extension that you picked an open source project?

-   The aforementioned extension is an open source project.
+   The aforementioned extension is an open source project, given the nature of the license.

 5. Can you find information about how many different users contribute to this project?
 If so, specify how many.